 The CMMI Appraisal Method

-The CMMI V2.0 Appraisal Method is the official CMMI Institute defined appraisal method used to evaluate an organization’s processes to provide ratings related to organizational capability and performance.
+The CMMI V2.0 Appraisal Method is the official ISACA defined appraisal method used to evaluate an organization’s processes to provide ratings related to organizational capability and performance.

 The CMMI appraisal method provides a set of processes and activities for conducting appraisals relative to the CMMI V2.0 model.

 The CMMI V2.0 Product Suite has been explicitly designed to be accessible and ﬂexible to a broad variety of markets, organizations, and types of work.
 It facilitates faster, easier, and more successful adoption to address:

 - Performance improvements